mist64/cbmbus_doc/4 Standard Serial.md

 	* file not found detection
 		* when drive becomes talker, it causes a "sender doesn't actually have any data" timeout

+[^1]: Correlated with, but not the same, and often confused with "Burst Mode".

+[^2]: The implementation file in the Commodore 64 KERNAL source is "`serial4.0`".
+The context of the version number is unknown, since no other versions have appeared.
+On the TED and the C128, the file is just called "`serial.src`".